pgbarletta/locuaz/docs/source/configurationfile.rst

 1. ``config['paths']['gmxrc']``: path to where the ``GMXRC`` is located, along with the GROMACS binary, usually called `gmx`
 2. ``config['paths']['scoring_functions']``: root directory where each scoring function will have its own folder.
-   Check :ref:`Scoring Functions` for more info.
+   Check :ref:`scoringfunctions:Scoring Functions` for more info.
 3. ``config['paths']['mutator']``: mutator binary and/or parameters have to be here and be named appropriately.
-   Check :ref:`Mutators` for more info.
+   Check :ref:`mutators:Mutators` for more info.
 4. ``config['paths']['work']``: name of the working dir.
 If it's an existing directory, the protocol will assume it's restarting from a previous run, if not, it will start a new one.